dtcacenc/Githelp/README.md

 Log:
 - problems merging same files with different names.
 Don't do that! lol
-- decided to use <div>'s to separate the workspace and minimize merge issues.
+- decided to use div's to separate the workspace and minimize merge issues.
 -